 A cemetery tour is quite an experience.
 It’s not creepy as one would think.
 It’s fascinating to take a guided tour and learn about the history of the cemeteries, the “Cities of the Dead”, and their inhabitants.

 Before hopping back on the streetcar, grab a po’boy sandwich or bowl of gumbo from one of the local eateries.

 Continue on the streetcar to a New Orleans landmark, the Audubon Zoo.
 Explore and see animals from around the world.
 Visit the giraffes on the African savanna, alligators in the Louisiana Swamp, or monkey around in the World of Primates.

 Day 3 National WWII Museum

 New Orleans is home to the National WWII Museum.
 You can easily spend all day here.
 The museum offers interactive exhibits, films, and galleries suitable for all ages.
 The new Campaigns of Courage: European and Pacific Theaters is new pavilion that is a MUST SEE.
 Each person is giving a dog tag of a WWII solider and you follow his/her story throughout the war.
 It brings history to life in a completely new way.

 Explore, discover, and have fun at the city’s children’s museum.
 Rated as one of the top children’s museums in the country, children and adults will enjoy there time here.
 It’s the perfect ending to a trip to New Orleans.

 New Orleans is a fun destination for families.
-There are a lot of places to see and things to do.
+There are a lot of things to do in new orleans with kids.
 The next time you are in New Orleans with kids, use this travel itinerary and get ready for new adventure.

 Note: I received discounted and/or complimentary tickets to various attractions mentioned within this article.
 All opinions expressed are my own.